mongodb/specifications/source/server-selection/server-selection.rst

       configuration.
 Languages with dynamic argument lists MUST throw an error if a read preference is provided as an argument.

-      Clients SHOULD rely on the server to return a "not master" or other error if the command is "must-use-primary".
+      Clients SHOULD rely on the server to return a "not writable primary" or other error if the command is "must-use-primary".
 Clients MAY raise an exception before sending the command if the topology type is Single and the server type is not "Standalone", "RSPrimary" or "Mongos", but the identification of the set of 'must-use-primary' commands is out of scope for this specification.

     - "should-use-primary": these commands are intended to be run on a primary, but would succeed -- albeit with possibly stale data -- when run against